Covid: Delhi Police enhances patrol, puts barricades as weekend curfew unrolls | Business

 People coming from or going to airports, railway stations and inter-state bus terminuses will be allowed on the production of valid tickets.
 Pregnant women and patients going to get medical and health services, along with attendants, are exempted on the production of valid identity cards and a doctor's prescription.

-During the weekend curfew, only shops dealing in essential items such as groceries, medical equipment, medicines will be allowed to open.
-"If anyone has any kind of emergency like going to a hospital etc. will be allowed to move.
-We request the citizens not to come out of their homes without any reason during the curfew and to follow Covid-appropriate behavior," Delhi Police public relations officer Chnmoy Biswal had said on Friday.
+During the weekend curfew, only shops dealing in essential items such as groceries, medical equipment, medicines will be allowed to open. ''If anyone has any kind of emergency like needing to go to a hospital, they will be allowed to move.
+We request the citizens not to come out of their homes without any reason during the curfew and to follow Covid-appropriate behavior,'' Delhi Police Public Relations Officer Chnmoy Biswal had said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)